jnozzi/cocoadev.com/markdown/FinderFlags.md

 }

 ----
-I think the reason you can only do it to a file is in how the General/FSSpec is obtained, I know the awseome General/IconFamily class can get the proper references to a folder, perhaps checking their will be useful.
+I think the reason you can only do it to a file is in how the FSSpec is obtained, I know the awseome IconFamily class can get the proper references to a folder, perhaps checking their will be useful.

 ----
 Here's an additional routine which gets the file visibility. -- Seth

-General/OSErr General/GetFileVisibility(General/NSString* asFilePath, BOOL * isVisible)
+OSErr GetFileVisibility(NSString* asFilePath, BOOL * isVisible)
 {
-	General/FSSpec  spec;
+	FSSpec  spec;
-	General/FInfo   fInfo;
+	FInfo   fInfo;
-	General/OSErr   err;
+	OSErr   err;

-	///// Get General/FSSpec
+	///// Get FSSpec
-	err = General/FilePathToFSSpec( asFilePath, &spec );
+	err = FilePathToFSSpec( asFilePath, &spec );

 	///// Get Finder Info
-	err = General/FSpGetFInfo(&spec, &fInfo);
+	err = FSpGetFInfo(&spec, &fInfo);

 	///// Change Finder Info
 	if (fInfo.fdFlags & kIsInvisible)